M-griffin/Oblivion2-XRM/README.rst

 Project details
 ===============

-The system is still in very early development.
-This is now a working system as of yet and is still being put together.
+**The system is still in very early development and is not a working system as of yet.**

 You can follow the **changelog** in the root folder for progress updates.

 Main development is current under Windows with releases planned for Linux, OSX, ARM.